 Please note that available services vary by school.
 We ask that you review the reciprocity policy of the school you are interested in contacting before we make the request.
 Current reciprocity policies may be found through the NALP website or the individual law school's website.
 You may request reciprocity with one school per state at a time.

-If you would like to request reciprocity, please contact Morgan Hoey, Communications &Resources Manager, with the names of up to three law schools where you would like to receive services.
+If you would like to request reciprocity, email Morgan Hoey, Communications & Resources Manager.
+In your request, please submit your graduation year and the names of up to three law schools where you would like to receive services.

 Please note: Most law schools have a period of time during which no reciprocity requests are granted.
 This black-out period typically occurs between August 1 and December 15, when law schools are preparing for and conducting their on-campus recruitment programs.